google-deepmind/mujoco/doc/XMLreference.rst

 :at:`range`: :at-val:`real(2), "0 0"`
    The joint limits.
 Limits can be imposed on all joint types except for free joints.
 For hinge and ball joints, the range is specified in degrees or radians depending on the angle attribute of :ref:`compiler <compiler>`.
-For ball joints, the limit is imposed on the angle of rotation (relative to the the reference configuration) regardless of the axis of rotation.
+For ball joints, the limit is imposed on the angle of rotation (relative to the reference configuration) regardless of the axis of rotation.
 Only the second range parameter is used for ball joints; the first range parameter should be set to
    0. See the :ref:`Limit <coLimit>` section in the Computation chapter for more information.
 :at:`margin`: :at-val:`real, "0"`